 Questions concerning event permits

-Do I need to obtain a permit for my event?
+Do I need a legal permit for my event?

 Yes.
 Since the event is to take place in publicly accessible places and outdoors, permits are required, which you can apply for at the responsible district office (Bezirksamt).